japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 close(): Unit
 ----

-NOTE: `close` is part of the <<spark-sql-streaming-StateStoreProvider.adoc#close, StateStoreProvider Contract>> to close the state store provider.
+NOTE: `close` is part of the <<spark-sql-streaming-StateStoreProvider.md#close, StateStoreProvider Contract>> to close the state store provider.

 `close`...FIXME